TelegraphPrep/08-2016-transform-your-life/READme.md

 So that was fun - we created 3 whole new variables using our `transform` function showing that we know how to wield it; great for us!

 Fortunately, that's only the beginning.
-The ***power*** of functional programming is literally upon you and this next lesson is going to blow your mind.
+The ***power*** of functional programming is upon you and this next lesson is going to blow your mind.

 Let's first take a look at the pattern we've been using: